peterc/normalizeurl/README.md

 # NormalizeURL

-A Ruby library for normalising URLs by removing tracking parameters, session IDs, and other extraneous elements whilst preserving important parameters.
-NormalizeURL creates a canonical representation of URLs that can be used for deduplication, caching keys, or comparison purposes.
+A Ruby library for normalizing URLs by removing tracking parameters, session IDs, and other extraneous elements whilst preserving important parameters.

+NormalizeURL creates a canonical representation of URLs that can be used for deduplication, caching keys, or comparison purposes and was developed initially to deduplicate URLs found in RSS feeds.

-**Important**: The normalised URLs are intended for creating unique representations and may not always be functional URLs.
-The primary use case is generating consistent, comparable URL strings rather than ensuring the URLs remain clickable.
+**Important**: The normalized URLs are intended for creating unique representations and may not always remain functional URLs.

 ## Installation

-Add this line to your application's Gemfile:
+For your `Gemfile`:

 ```ruby
 gem 'normalizeurl'